sagemath/trac_to_gh/Issue 2668.md

 # Issue 2668: loads/dumps do not work with QQbar and AA

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2668

 Original creator: ncalexan